TWO POSITIVE LINES – I’M PREGNANT!

 23 WEEKS LATER, NOT WHAT YOU WANT TO HEAR…

 As I entered the 24th week of my pregnancy, my doctor asked me to get a routine blood sugar test done.
-The test revealed that I had developed Gestational Diabetes, a type of diabetes that is commonly seen in pregnant women.
+I was diagnosed with Gestational Diabetes, a type of diabetes that is commonly seen in pregnant women.
 For a moment, I didn’t know how to react.
 My head was buzzing many questions and I was concerned for the safety of my unborn child.
 I decided to know more about this condition and chart a strategy to beat it.

 I was very worried about the effects of this on my baby and whether there would be complications during and after delivery.
-My doctor said that with GD there are risks to the child but she assured me that she would do everything to get me a healthy baby.
+My doctor said that as a woman with gestational diabetes, there are risks to the child but she assured me that she would do everything to get me a healthy baby.
 That was very comforting.

-I learned from my doctor that elevated blood sugars can cause the baby to grow bigger because the sugars cross the placenta and cause the baby’s pancreas to produce insulin due to which it grows in size.
+I learned from my doctor that high blood sugars can cause the baby to grow bigger because the sugars cross the placenta and cause the baby’s pancreas to produce insulin due to which it grows in size.
 GD can also result in preterm delivery, respiratory distress syndrome, or hypoglycemia in such babies once they are born.
-I was shocked to hear all this, but my doctor assured me that with proper exercise, diet, and regular monitoring, I can deliver a healthy baby, with minimum or no complications.
+I was shocked to hear all this, but my doctor assured me that with proper exercise, diet for gestational diabetes, and regular monitoring, I can deliver a healthy baby, with minimum or no complications.

-My blood sugar levels were above 130 mg/dL and so, I had to keep a constant check on them.
-My doctor teamed me up with a nutritionist and together we charted a daily routine for me to follow.
+My blood glucose level was above 130 mg/dL and so, I had to keep a constant check on them.
+My doctor teamed me up with a nutritionist and together we charted a daily routine with a strict list of foods to eat with gestational diabetes and pregnancy in mind for me to follow.
 She pointed out that making a few changes in my diet and exercise routine can help control my sugar levels.
-A diet plan that included a balanced mixture of complex carbohydrates that were rich in fiber, foodstuffs that were high protein sources, and healthy fat foods were created for me.
+A diet plan that included a balanced mixture of complex carbs that were rich in fiber, foodstuffs that were high protein sources, and healthy fat foods were created for me.

 DIET FOR GESTATIONAL DIABETES

-Over the last weeks of my pregnancy, I followed a diet consisting of wholegrain bread and cereals, non-starchy vegetables, fresh fruits, and protein-rich foods.
+Over the last weeks of my pregnancy, I followed a GDM diet consisting of wholegrain bread instead of white bread and cereals, non-starchy vegetables, fresh fruits, and protein-rich foods.
 Since I am a vegetarian, the protein sources consisted of legumes, tofu, different types of nuts, beans, all cooked in olive oil, or ghee.
-I also avoided rice, pasta, and bread even though my baby and I craved for it.
+I also avoided white rice, pasta, and bread even though my baby and I craved for it.
+My gestational diabetes food list also included small amounts of brown rice and healthy fats that could keep my glycemic load at an optimum which gave me a little comfort during the diet.
 All this, along with the exercise routines, did help me to manage my sugar levels effectively.

 AGHHHHH, MY WATER BROKE!